TorekalanaeStudent/diover-clan/team-changelog.md

 <Mary Angeline Nono> <03/06/2026> :  I learned how OOP works in our lab and to improve, next time I will creating objects on my own.
 <Go, Sean Ethan> <03/06/2026> :  I learned the the 4 pillars of OOP in our lab and to improve, next time I will better myself and be proactive in participation
 <Gedoria, Rajan Kurt O.> <03/06/2026> :  I learned the basics of Object-Oriented Programming, or OOP, and to improve I will try to memorize and understand the important parts of OOP.
+<Realon, Romnick><03/06/2026> : I learned the 4 pillars of OOP in our lab and to improve, next time I will do my best to participate and communicate in group works.
 <MM/DD/YYYY> :  I learned _ in our lab and to improve, next time I will __